worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/surveycto-encryption-guidelines.md

 In SurveyCTO Desktop you log in to your server, and click _Sync_ in the menu to the left.
-Fill in the information as normal, but in step 2 you need to paste the key.
+Fill in the information as normal, and in step 2 you need to paste the private key.
 See image below.
 Go to your password manager and copy your private key.
 Remember to include the header `-----BEGIN RSA PRIVATE KEY-----` and the footer `-----END RSA PRIVATE KEY-----`.